MeexReay/pmos-xiaomi-angelican/README.md

 [![en](https://img.shields.io/badge/lang-en-red.svg)](README.md)
 [![ru](https://img.shields.io/badge/lang-ru-green.svg)](README.ru.md)

-This port also might work on angelica (without NFC) and other phones on MT6765 processors.
+This port also might work on angelica (without NFC) and other phones on MT6765 processors (like Redmi 9A).

 ## Roadmap